Aliases for PCGF2 Gene

 GeneCards Summary for PCGF2 Gene

 PCGF2 (Polycomb Group Ring Finger 2) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and SUMOylation.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and ubiquitin-protein transferase activity.
-An important paralog of this gene is PCGF5.
+Diseases associated with PCGF2 include Turnpenny-Fry Syndrome and Auditory System Disease.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and SUMOylation.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and ubiquitin-protein transferase activity.
+An important paralog of this gene is BMI1.

 Transcriptional repressor.
-Binds specifically to the DNA sequence 5-GACTNGACT-3.
+Binds specifically to the DNA sequence 5'-GACTNGACT-3'.
 Has tumor suppressor activity.
 May play a role in control of cell proliferation and/or neural cell development.
 Regulates proliferation of early T progenitor cells by maintaining expression of HES1.
-Also plays a role in antero-posterior specification of the axial skeleton and negative regulation of the self-renewal activity of hematopoietic stem cells.
+Also plays a role in antero-posterior specification of the axial skeleton and negative regulation of the self-renewal activity of hematopoietic stem cells (By similarity).
 Component of a Polycomb group (PcG) multiprotein PRC1-like complex, a complex class required to maintain the transcriptionally repressive state of many genes, including Hox genes, throughout development.
-PcG PRC1 complex acts via chromatin remodeling and modification of histones; it mediates monoubiquitination of histone H2A Lys-119, rendering chromatin heritably changed in its expressibility.
-Is not functionally redundant with BMI1; unlike BMI1 does not stimulate the E3 ubiquitin-protein ligase activity in a reconstituted PRC1-like complex (By similarity).
+PcG PRC1 complex acts via chromatin remodeling and modification of histones; it mediates monoubiquitination of histone H2A 'Lys-119', rendering chromatin heritably changed in its expressibility (PubMed:26151332).
+Within the PRC1-like complex, regulates RNF2 ubiquitin ligase activity (PubMed:26151332).